Lemon Basil Highlights

 Lemon Basil is a variety of sweet basil.
 The leaves are a little smaller and narrower than Genovese basil.

-Lemon basil is nutritious and has an excellent flavor profile that complements any food that goes with lemon.
+Lemon basil is nutritious and has an excellent flavor profile that complements any food that tastes better with lemon.
 Great with Mexican dishes.

 As the leaves grow, the flavor becomes more lemon-like.

-This microgreen is more exciting and very different from your regular green sweet basil.
+This microgreen is more exciting and different from your regular green sweet basil.

 Use Lemon Basil microgreens for cooking, salads, and any dishes to which you would add lemon.